Riky Rick: Personal life

 In early 2010, Makhado met his wife Bianca Naidoo in Sandton.
 She had a daughter from a previous relationship.
 After close to three years of dating, the couple got married in 2013.
 About a year later, they welcomed their first child together, a son.

 In 2020, in an interview with rapper Yanga Chief on his Lab Live YouTube series, Makhado opened up about his suicidal past.
 After battling alcohol and drug addiction in his youth, he practiced sobriety after going through a difficult time.

 Death

-Makhado died on 23 February 2022 in Johannesburg, aged 34.
-The cause of death was reported as suicide by hanging after a lengthy battle with depression.
+Makhado died of suicide on 23rd February 2022 in Johannesburg, aged 34.

-In October 2025, the Riky Rick Foundation partnered with Sandton City to launch a mental health awareness initiative titled “Words That Heal.”
-This campaign is part of the Foundation’s ongoing mission to champion mental wellness and emotional support.
+In October 2025, the Riky Rick Foundation partnered with Sandton City to launch a mental health awareness initiative titled "Words That Heal."
+This campaign is part of the Foundation's ongoing mission to champion mental wellness and emotional support.